ddmitov/perl-executing-browser/doc/application-directory.md

-# Perl Executing Browser QtWebEngine - Application Directory
+# Perl Executing Browser - Application Directory

 PEB is created to work from any directory and all file paths used by PEB are relative to the PEB Application Directory.